rafaelvasco/FlatStage/README.md

 FlatStage is a Game Engine made in C# and latest .NET.
 Right now it has the following features:

  - Platform Abstraction with SDL2: Windowing and Input;
- - Useful custom common abstractions such as Math functions, Color, Rect, Matrix, Random
+ - Useful custom common abstractions such as Math functions, Color, Rect, Matrix, Random;
  - Input methods supported: Keyboard, Mouse and Gamepad;
  - Optimized batched 2D shader based rendering using BGFX;
  - Font support by building bitmap fonts from TTF files using Freetype;